lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 write.csv(UniD_paramEsts, file = "UnidimensionalParamEsts.csv")
 ```

 *Troubleshooting*  If, while working with this function you get the error, "Error in file(file, ifelse(append, "a", "w")) : cannot open the connection" it is because the .csv file that received your table is still open.
 R is just trying to write over it.
-A similar error happens when knitting, or updating any spreadsheet or word document.
+A similar error happens when knitting or updating any spreadsheet or word document.

 #### APA Style Results from the Unidimensional model